Feeling the Pressure? Hassle-Free Ways to Reduce Your Water Bill Right Now

 In the laundry room, wash clothes on a cold or tap water setting — using hot water for your laundry is usually unnecessary and consumes a lot more energy than tap-temperature water.

 Using a few of these simple tips can help you save water — and money — all around your home.
-And if you’re looking for even more ways to improve your household water efficiency, contact your local Culligan of Wichita for ideas, today!
+And if you’re looking for even more ways to improve your household water efficiency, contact your local Culligan Wichita for ideas, today!